Bbs1412/aws_beginner_project/README.md

 1. If you get any errors or issues, ChatGPT is always a good friend to help you out 😅.

-## Remember:
+> [!TIP]
-- AWS resources can be used across various regions.
+> AWS resources can be used across various regions.
-- Make sure that you always select the same region for all the resources you create, to avoid any issues later.
+> Make sure that you always select the same region for all the resources you create, to avoid any issues later.
 (Regions are visible in the top right corner of the AWS console.)
-- Default region is `us-east-1`, so you can use that for all the resources.
+> Default region is `us-east-1`, so you can use that for all the resources.

 ## Set Up S3 Bucket (Optional):
 - In the project code files, static assets are served from the EC2 instance itself.